 An optional employment probation period, typically part of onboarding new hires, gives both you and your new team member the chance to make sure the job is a good fit.
 Similar to at will employment, there’s no requirement for the new hire to stay if the job doesn’t feel like a good fit for them, nor for the employer to keep an employee who doesn’t meet job expectations.

 In fact, an employer may consider withholding some benefits and perks until after the probation period is over and they know that the employee is able to perform the job to their standards.
-However, some states, like California and New York, have mandatory sick leave laws.
+However, some states, like California and Oregon, as well as cities like New York, have mandatory sick leave laws.
 And businesses with over 50 full-time employees are required to provide health insurance; so be cautious if you choose to postpone sick leave or health benefits until after the probation period.
 It may be illegal in some instances.

 Disclaimer: Because there is a potential risk of an employment probation period undermining an employer’s “at will” employment status, or clauses within it violating local statutes, please seek the advice of a labor law attorney familiar with both state and federal law before implementing a new hire employee probation program.